atsign-foundation/noports/docs/ssh-no-ports/guides/installs-at-scale.md

 description: Typing is less fun after a few devices.
 ---

-# ⚖️ Installs at scale.
+# ⚖️ Installs at scale

 ## Important Notes

-This is an engineering guide not a definative solution as every production environment is different, feel free to borrow what is useful and ignore what is not.
+This is an engineering guide, not a definitive solution, as every production environment is different.
+Feel free to borrow what is useful and ignore what is not.
 If you have better ideas or ways, please let us know!

 ### Other considerations

-Each atSign has a reasonable maximum of 25 devices that it can manage so keep that in mind as you use this script to rollout devices.
+Each atSign has a reasonable maximum of 25 devices that it can manage, so keep that in mind as you use this script to roll out devices.
 By default, the hostname is used as the `-d`DEVICE\_NAME.
 Your hostnames may not match the requirements of the DEVICE\_NAME flag.

 * Lowercase Alphanumeric max 15 Characters Snake Case before version 5.0.3
-* &#x20;Case insensitive Alphanumeric max 36 Chars Snake Case from version 5.0.3 onwards.
+* Case insensitive Alphanumeric max 36 Chars Snake Case from version 5.0.3 onwards.
   * allows UUID snake cased device names.

 ## Install.sh

-Cut and paste this script and tailor it to your needs, do not forget to chmod 500 else it will not run !
-More details below on how to set things up and a demo run too using docker.
+Cut and paste this script and tailor it to your needs.
+Do not forget to chmod 500 or else it will not run!
+More details below on how to set things up and a demo run, too, using docker.

 ```bash
 #!/bin/bash